Ingredient Spotlight: Salicylic Acid Benefits

-In its medication form, salicylic acid is considered a keratolytic medication.
-This designation means that salicylic acid is ideal for deep exfoliation.
-Salicylic acid causes the top layer of skin cells to soften and slough off the surface by loosening and breaking apart the attachments between cells in the outer layer of the skin.
-These attachments are called desmosomes.
-This encourages the skin to become exfoliated and the pores to unclog, which can help reduce the appearance of blackheads.
-With this understanding in mind, it is now possible to explore some of the top benefits of salicylic acid.
+Salicylic acid is an ideal ingredient for deep skin exfoliation, particularly for diminishing the appearance for blackheads and whiteheads.
+Salicylic acid penetrates the skin, loosening the attachments (called desmosomes) between cells in the outer layer of the skin.
+These attachments are called desmosomes that hold skin together, dissolving the dead skin cells clogging your pores.
+With this understanding in mind, it is now possible to explore some of the top skin benefits of salicylic acid.

 The Top Benefits of Salicylic Acid for the Skin

 Salicylic acid has a multitude of benefits for the skin.
 To help you understand why salicylic acid is an ingredient you should be looking for in your skincare products, we have compiled a list of the top benefits of salicylic acid for the skin.

 One of the most remarkable benefits of salicylic acid treatment is its ability to exfoliate the skin.
 Many skin issues are caused by the build-up of dead skin cells on the surface of the skin.
 Salicylic acid penetrates into the pores of the skin to dissolve dead skin cells and flaky skin that has built up on the surface of the skin and causes clogged pores.
 Salicylic acid also helps to remove dirt, bacteria, and grime that has built up on the skin's surface so that pores can remain clear and free from irritants.
 By removing dead skin cells and bacteria from the skin, salicylic acid helps to purify and exfoliate, which improves skin health and appearance.